• Skip to primary navigation

 This cast iron chicken recipe will be the star of any plate.
 Below are some suggestions for flavorful sides to round out your dinner table:

-Roasted Vegetables This would be delicious with a variety of roasted vegetables, like this Roasted Tenderstem Broccoli or these Roasted Cherry Tomatoes on the Vine.
+Roasted Vegetables This would be delicious with a variety of roasted vegetables, like this roasted broccolini, spicy roasted vegetables, or these roasted cherry tomatoes on the vine.
+A few bundles of turkey bacon-wrapped asparagus would also be amazing.

-Sautéed Vegetables Try these Sautéed Sweet Potatoes, Spicy Roasted Vegetables, or this Sautéed Butternut Squash for some delicious fall flavor.
+Sautéed Vegetables Try these sautéed sweet potatoes, sautéed delicata squash, or this sautéed butternut squash for some delicious fall flavor.

 Looking for a delicious sauce for this chicken?
-Try this Southern White Gravy or this Balsamic Reduction.
+Try this chimichurri aioli, balsamic reduction or homemade BBQ sauce!

 Recipes You'll Love